Create a Website Account - Manage notification subscriptions, save form progress and more.

 Certain types of land uses are considered exempt from the 911 fee, including abandoned or vacant land.

-Please fill out a 911 Appeal Form (PDF).
+Please complete a 911 Appeal Form.
 After the 911 Appeals board reviews your form, appeals related to land use or unit count will be forwarded to the Kenton County PVA on the applicant’s behalf for their review prior to the next billing year.

 Visit the Property Valuation Administrator’s office learn about types of properties they are responsible for as they are responsible for most property assessments.